Classical dynamics of infinite particle systems in an operator algebraic framework: Infinite dimensional dynamical systems

-Most results in this section are inspired by similar works in the context of quantum mechanics, e.g. \cite[Section 3]{Robinson}, \cite[Sections 7.1 and 10]{Buchholz_Grundling_2008} and \cite[Section 3.3.2]{Naaijkens_2017}.
-The two novelties here are firstly that the same methods work in setting of classical Hamiltonian dynamics, and secondly that assumptions on the material structure can be immensely relaxed.
+for all $\Lambda_0\Subset\Gamma$ and $f\in\pi_{\Lambda_0}^*\CR(\Omega_{\Lambda_0})$.
+Note that \eqref{eq:def alpha^t} determines $\alpha^t$ on a dense subset of $\CR(\Omega)$, hence defines $\alpha^t$ uniquely.
+Moreover, this collection of *-isomorphisms $(\alpha^t)_{t\in\R}$ is a one-parameter group. \end{theorem} We spend the rest of this section to prove the above theorem.
+Part of the approach is inspired by similar works in the context of quantum mechanics, e.g. \cite[Section 3]{Robinson}, \cite[Sections 7.1 and 10]{Buchholz_Grundling_2008} and \cite[Section 3.3.2]{Naaijkens_2017}.
+The two novelties here are firstly that the same methods work in setting of classical Hamiltonian dynamics, and secondly that assumptions on the material structure can be relaxed.

-In fact, our approach does not require us to assume the existence of a metric on $\Gamma$, nor does it require us to introduce some type of $\Gamma$-regularity or a ``Lieb-Robinson'' type norm.
-The intent of making the thermodynamic limit completely independent of a metric is inspired by the ideas of non-commutative geometry and the (dual) continuum limit in lattice-gauge theory, both based on a rather algebraic description of physics.
+In fact, our approach does not require us to assume the existence of a metric on $\Gamma$, nor does it require us to introduce some type of $\Gamma$-regularity or a ``Lieb-Robinson'' type norm, as done in e.g. \cite{KootVen}.
+Besides the obvious benefits of simple assumptions, it provides a step towards the inclusion of more abstract models such as those arising in noncommutative geometry or the continuum limit of lattice gauge theory. \\\\ We use the following notation.
+For every finitely supported $\beta:\Gamma\times\{1,\cdots 2d\}\to\mathbb{Z}_{\geq 0}$, with $|\beta|=\sum_{k\in\Gamma}\sum_{i=1}^{2d}\beta(k,i)$, we write